Words for Better Thoughts: 7 Tips

 Now, notice how it feels if you say:

-You might feel your power and that you are in control.
+You may feel empowered and in control.

-Also, putting a negative statement before the word But and the positive after it will neutralize the negative statement:
+Also, putting a negative statement before the word “but” and the positive after it will neutralize the negative statement:

 5. Why?